flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 - At touchdown:
     - FMA shows ROLL OUT - autopilot keeps aircraft on center line
     - Both thrust levers to reverse thrust (idle or max as appropriate)
-    - PM checks and calls out: "touchdown", "spoilers", "reversers", "auto brake", "descel".
+    - PM checks and calls out: "touchdown", "spoilers", "reversers", "auto brake", "decel".
 - At 70kts: PM announces "70kts"
 - At about 40-60kts: PF will set both thrust levers to idle
 - Before 20kts: the PF manually brakes to deactivate the autobrake and also